 In a modern multi-channel environment, it is difficult to get someone's attention, to capture their imagination, especially in the fast-paced digital world.
 By working with IRIS content, consortium experts and a lively design team, a series of info graphics on topical and substantive issues will be produced.
-A total of four info graphics over duration of the contract will be deployed to attract new interest, increase engagement and deliver powerful messages clearly.
+A total of four info graphics over duration of the contract are set to be deployed to attract new interest, increase engagement and deliver powerful messages clearly.
+In reality, the demand for info graphics has been higher than expected.
+A series of three, one for each lighthouse city, have already been produced with fresh transition track graphics and a series of five, one for each transition track, due in Autumn 2018.